ModelEarth/localsite/start/webroot/README.md

  	python3 -m http.server 8887 -d /Sites

-If the above do not work, you can also try:
+If the above do not work, you can try:

 	python -m SimpleHTTPServer 8887